mgwooley/mgwooley.github.io/senior_design_fsgc.md

 ### Manufacturing Utilizing Conventional Mill & Lathe

-Given my background in machining, the team tasked me with manufacturing specific compnents of the system.
+Given my background in machining, the team tasked me with manufacturing specific components of the system.
 Due to COVID-19, the retainer system never materialized.
 One nozzle was produced for testing, however.

 <img src="images/nozzle_on_latahe.JPG?raw=true" width="500" />